yukun-dong/how-to/Guideline-for-ARM-Support-Resource-Plugin’s-Unit-Test--E2E-Test.md

 Walk through the `plugin.generateArmTemplates()` API to check detailed logic that needs being tested.

-1. Should generate arm templates successfully
+1. Should generate ARM templates successfully

     - Arrange: Leverage testHelper’s method to mock plugin context.
     - Act: Execute `plugin.generateArmTemplates()` API.
     - Assert: Utilizing `mockSolutionUpdateArmTemplates()` in *packages\fx-core\tests\plugins\resource\util.ts* to compile the return result.
-Verify that the arm templates result compiled by solution mocked function is correct: expected properties are correct, undefined properties are undefined.
+Verify that the ARM templates result compiled by solution mocked function is correct: expected properties are correct, undefined properties are undefined.

-1. Should generate arm templates successfully in other scenarios.
+1. Should generate ARM templates successfully in other scenarios.

-    Add test cases when the arm templates generation logic differs when includes different cloud resources / capabilities.
+    Add test cases when the ARM templates generation logic differs when includes different cloud resources / capabilities.
 (E.g., The project is a SPFx project / tab project / bot project / tab+bot project / tab+bot+messagingExtension project, etc.)

 1. Should fail / throw error if xxx requirement is not met (e.g., some value does not exist in context)

-### Unit Test for Updating arm templates
+### Unit Test for Updating ARM templates

-1. Should update arm templates successfully
+1. Should update ARM templates successfully

     - Arrange: Leverage testHelper’s method to mock plugin context.
     - Act: Execute `plugin.updateArmTemplates()` API.
     - Assert: Utilizing `mockSolutionUpdateArmTemplates()` in *packages\fx-core\tests\plugins\resource\util.ts* to compile the return result.
-Verify that the arm templates result compiled by solution mocked function is correct: expected properties are correct, undefined properties are undefined.
+Verify that the ARM templates result compiled by solution mocked function is correct: expected properties are correct, undefined properties are undefined.

-1. Should update arm templates successfully in other scenarios.
+1. Should update ARM templates successfully in other scenarios.

-    Add test cases when the arm templates generation logic differs when includes different cloud resources / capabilities.
+    Add test cases when the ARM templates generation logic differs when includes different cloud resources / capabilities.
 (E.g., The project is a SPFx project / tab project / bot project / tab+bot project / tab+bot+messagingExtension project, etc.)

 1. Should fail / throw error if xxx requirement is not met (e.g., some value does not exist in context)